 Email authentication is a set of technologies that verify whether an email actually comes from who it claims to be from.
 Without it, anyone can send an email pretending to be your bank, your boss, or your brand — and there’s nothing built into email to stop them.

-SMTP (Simple Mail Transfer Protocol), the standard for sending email since 1982, has no built-in way to verify the sender.
-When you receive an email “from” your-bank@example.com, the receiving server has no native mechanism to confirm it was actually sent by example.com.
+The technology behind email was created in the 1980s with no way to verify who really sent a message.
+When you receive an email “from” your-bank@example.com, the receiving server has no built-in mechanism to confirm it was actually sent by example.com.

 Think of it like postal mail — anyone can write any return address on an envelope.
 Email works the same way.
 The “From” address is just text that the sender fills in.